Horizontally Scaling for User Volume with Distributed Caching

 The data server is now ready to accept connections from valid application servers.

 Configuring an InterSystems IRIS instance as an application server in a distributed cache cluster involves two steps:

 Adding the data server instance as a data server on the application server instance.

 Adding the desired databases on the data server as remote databases on the application server.

 To add the data server to the application server, do the following:

-As described for the data server in Preparing the Data Server, navigate to the ECP Settings page and enable the ECP service.
-Leave the settings on the This System as an ECP Application Server side set to the defaults.
+As described for the data server in Preparing the Data Server, navigate to the ECP Settings page; leave the settings on the This System as an ECP Application Server side set to the defaults.

 If the ECP SSL/TLS support setting for the data server you are adding is Enabled or Required, click the Set up SSL/TLS ‘%ECPClient’ link to create an ECP TLS configuration for the application server.
 (You can also do this in the ECP Data Server dialog in a later step.)
 For more information, see the Use SSL/TLS setting in the next step.

 Click Data Servers to display the ECP Data Servers page and click Add Server.
 In the ECP Data Server dialog, enter the following information for the data server:

 Server Name — A descriptive name identifying the data server.
 (This name is limited to 64 characters.)